 Part 1: Answer these questions for this year

-Line 1: Wages, Tips, and Other Compensation: Enter amounts on line 1 that will be included in box 1 of your employees’ Forms W-2.
+Line 1: Wages, tips, and other compensation.
+Enter amounts on line 1 that will be included in box 1 of your employees’ Forms W-2.
 This includes sick pay paid by your agent and sick pay paid by a third party that isn’t your agent (for example, an insurance company) if you received timely notice of the payments and the third party transferred liability for the employer’s taxes to you.

-Line 3: If no wages, tips, and other compensation are subject to Social Security or Medicare tax, check the box and go to Line 5.
+Line 3: If no wages, tips, and other compensation are subject to Social Security or Medicare tax, check the box and go to line 5.

-Lines 4a–4e: Taxable Social Security and Medicare Wages and Tips:
+Lines 4a–4e: Taxable Social Security and Medicare wages and tips:

-Line 4a: Taxable Social Security wages: Enter the total wages, including qualified wages (other than qualified health plan expenses) for the Employee Retention Credit; sick pay; and taxable fringe benefits subject to Social Security taxes that you paid to your employees during the year.
-Do not include the wages reported on line 4a(i) or on line 4a(ii).
+Line 4a: Taxable Social Security wages.
+Enter the total wages, including qualified sick leave wages and qualified family leave wages paid in 2022 for leave taken after March 31, 2021, and before October 1, 2021; sick pay; and taxable fringe benefits subject to social security taxes that you paid to your employees during the year.
+Don’t include the qualified sick leave wages paid in 2022 reported on line 4a(i) or qualified family leave wages paid in 2022 reported on line 4a(ii) for leave taken after March 31, 2020, and before April 1, 2021.

-Line 4b: Taxable Social Security tips: Enter all tips your employees reported to you during the year until the total of the tips and taxable wages (including qualified sick leave wages and qualified family leave wages) for an employee reach $137,700 for the year.
+Line 4b: Taxable Social Security tips.
+Enter all tips your employees reported to you during the year until the total of the tips and taxable wages, including wages reported on line 4a, qualified sick leave wages reported on line 4a(i), and qualified family leave wages reported on line 4a(ii), for an employee reach $147,000 for the year.

-Line 4e: Total Social Security and Medicare taxes: Add the column 2 amounts on lines 4a–4d.
+Line 4e: Total Social Security and Medicare taxes.
+Add the column 2 amounts on lines 4a–4d.
 Enter the result on line 4e.

-Line 5: Total Taxes Before Adjustments: Add the total federal income tax withheld from wages, tips, and other compensation from line 2 and the total Social Security and Medicare taxes before adjustments from line 4e.
+Line 5: Total taxes before adjustments.
+Add the total federal income tax withheld from wages, tips, and other compensation from line 2 and the total Social Security and Medicare taxes before adjustments from line 4e.
 Enter the result on line 5.

 Please note: If you need to adjust any amount reported on line 6 from a previously filed Form 944, complete and file Form 944-X.

-Line 7: Total Taxes After Adjustments: Combine the amounts shown on lines 5 and 6 and enter the result on line 7.
+Line 7: Total taxes after adjustments: Combine the amounts shown on lines 5 and 6, and enter the result on line 7.

 Please note: If line 9 is less than $2,500, you have the option to pay the amount with Form 944 or you may deposit the amount.